Situju Tuju Cruise Raja Ampat

 So tiny it’s hard to believe

-We’re talking about the pygmy seahorse, one of the hardest animals to spot in the ocean — so tiny and perfectly camouflaged it can be right in front of you… and you still won’t see it.
+The pygmy seahorse is one of the hardest animals to spot in the ocean.
+It’s so tiny and so perfectly camouflaged that it can be right in front of you and you still won’t see it.
+It’s literally the size of a grain of rice.
+Just knowing you have a real chance of finding one already makes this trip special.

 The exact moment we knew this trip was going to be unforgettable